ashang/ashang.github.io/_notes/domain.md

 ---
 title: domain
 date: 2016-10-14
 ---

 # Apex domains

 An apex domain is a root domain that does not contain a subdomain part.
 Apex domains are also known as base, bare, naked, root apex, or zone apex domains.
 In DNS provider settings apex domains are sometimes symbolized by an @ symbol.
-For example:

-    example.com is an apex domain because it doesn't have any subdomain parts.

-## Setting up apex domains

 An apex domain is usually configured with an A, ALIAS, or ANAME record through your DNS provider.

-# Subdomains

 ## Custom subdomains